t0b10-r3tr0/ROCKNIX-and-ArkOS-ROM-Drive/scripts/README.md

 1. The target directory is the first argument.
 2. Extensions follow as additional arguments.
-- /r is a switch to enable recursion.
+- `-r` is a switch to enable recursion.
-- /e is a switch to remove empty directories after file deletion.
+- `-e` is a switch to remove empty directories after file deletion.

 ### Example of Use